The Most Heretical Last Boss Queen: Characters

-Pride is the main protagonist, being a person who is incarnated from the real world into the current game world.
+Pride is a young Japanese girl who has been reincarnated as the villainess of the otome game Our Ray of Light.
 The original Pride was a monstrously selfish woman who callously abused everyone, being seen as a devil in human form; only to eventually meet her end at the hands of her younger sister.
 The current Pride uses her memory of the original timeline to save and protect everyone that would have been abused by her; unintentionally causing them and herself to have glimpses of the original timeline.
 Whenever she makes alterations to the current timeline, the actions of her original self are seemingly imprinted onto others who carry them out in her place.
-She possesses a "cheat ability" that makes her an incredibly strong fighter.
+She possesses a "cheat ability" that makes her an incredibly strong fighter and the ability to foresee the future.